 Sabrina Pauli

-I am currently a junior professor at the TU Darmstadt (6 year positiion).
+I am a professor at the TU Darmstadt.
 Before that, I was a substitute professor in Düsseldorf and a postdoc at the University of Duisburg-Essen, working with Marc Levine.
 I received my Ph.D. in September 2020 from the University of Oslo, supervised by Paul Arne Østvær and Kirsten Wickelgren.

 My research area is A1-homotopy theory, especially applications to enumerative geometry.
 For this I also use tropical geometry.
 I am also working on some computations in equivariant parametrized homotopy theory with my WIT group.